ssalevan/qlink/README.md

 ### Step 2: Configure database

 There are two SQL files that will set up the "qlink" database the server needs.
-The "bootstrap" script will run them bots. **WARNING!** Running this script will *delete any previous database* and as such will invalidate any QLink disks you were using to connect to it.
+The "bootstrap" script will run them both. **WARNING!** Running this script will *delete any previous database* and as such will invalidate any QLink disks you were using to connect to it.

 ### Step 3: Build